thermohub/thermofun/README.md

 ## Install ArangoDB local

 * For using ThermoFun with a local arangodb client.
 If only the remote db.thermohub.net database will be used, the instalation of a local arangodb client is not necessary.
+Proceed to the next section Install Dependencies
 * In a terminal copy-paste and run to folowing code: (for possibily newer versions of arangodb check [click here](https://www.arangodb.com/download-major/ubuntu/).
 In the arangodb packedge configuration we recomend to leave ```root``` password empty, and click enter for the following questions, using default selections.
 For Backup database files before upgrading select "Yes".

 ```
+#!bash
 sudo apt-get install curl && \
 curl -OL https://download.arangodb.com/arangodb33/xUbuntu_17.04/Release.key && \
 sudo apt-key add - < Release.key && \